isomerpages/sciencecentre-emag/_stories/Space/Science Café: Music & String Theory (Aug 2025).md

 <p>To celebrate the interdisciplinary connections between science and the
 arts, Science Centre Singapore hosted a Science Café session on Music &amp;
-String Theory in collaboration with Nanyang Academy of Fine Arts (NAFA) and the University of the Arts Singapore (UAS) at the NAFA-UAS Co.Learning Space on Friday 22 August 2025 evening.&nbsp;</p>
+String Theory in collaboration with Nanyang Academy of Fine Arts (NAFA) and the University of the Arts Singapore (UAS) at the NAFA-UAS Co.Learning.Space on Friday 22 August 2025 evening.&nbsp;</p>
 <p>The event featured two speakers, string theory expert Associate Professor
 Tan Meng-Chwan from the National University of Singapore (Assistant Dean, Outreach and Admissions, and Head of the NUS String Theory Group) and award-winning